 Portions of the Subject Lands are located within the TRCA's regulated area.
-The

-"Natural Areas" designation includes Rainbow Creek located on the Subject Lands.
-The TRCA has reviewed the Applications and supporting documents, including an Erosion Assessment, and advised all comments have been addressed.
+The "Natural Areas" designation includes Rainbow Creek located on the Subject Lands.
+The TRCA has reviewed the Applications and supporting documents, including an Erosion Assessment, and advised all comments have been satisfactorily addressed.
+Sufficient stone sizing calculations for the sewer outfall is required to ensure the outfall protection will not impact the watercourse.
+The TRCA has also advised the preliminary plans for the road crossing on John Lawrie Street has been submitted to their satisfaction.

-There are valleylands, VPZs, and open space blocks associated with Rainbow Creek on the Subject Lands.
+There are valleylands, VPZs and open space blocks associated with Rainbow Creek on the Subject Lands.
 While the TRCA is typically the public authority to take ownership of valleylands in Vaughan, the TRCA has declined the conveyance of the valleylands and open spaces associated with Rainbow Creek into TRCA Ownership for the following reasons:

-- 1. The erosion analysis conducted as part of the MESP work demonstrates that the Rainbow Creek Valley within Block 59 is subject to long-term erosion.
-The proposed development increases impervious surfaces which would exacerbate the erosion problem within the Rainbow Creek Valley.
+- The erosion analysis conducted as part of the MESP work demonstrates that the Rainbow Creek Valley within Block 59 is subject to long-term erosion.
+The Development increases impervious surfaces which would exacerbate the erosion problem within the Rainbow Creek Valley.
 TRCA does not wish to assume liability or maintenance responsibilities associated with remediation over the long-term. - 2.
 There are several storm outlets proposed within the valley (most of these outlets will be private outlets) that the City will not be responsible for maintaining.
 The TRCA has no ability to ensure that the Development will maintain their outlets.
 Rainbow Creek is already subject to erosion which has the potential to worsen with additional outlets. - 3.
-There is a heritage building in the valley that the City is recommending remain in-situ until the Draft Plan is assumed by the City. - 4.
-There are several municipal infrastructure proposals within the Rainbow Creek Valleylands: trails within the buffers and stormwater management pond outlets.
-As such, TRCA feels it would be more appropriate for the City to take on the valleylands, if they are ultimately dedicated to a public authority.
+There is a heritage building in the valley that the City is recommending remain insitu until the Draft Plan is assumed by the City. - 4.
+There are several municipal infrastructure proposals within the Rainbow Creek Valleylands: trails within the buffers, stormwater management pond outlets, and bridge crossings associated with the new roads that will ultimately come under the City's management.
+As such, TRCA believes it would be more appropriate for the City to take ownership of the valleylands, if they are ultimately dedicated to a public authority.